Robot-Specific Blocks#

 Eye hue#

-The Eye hue block returns the hue detected by the Front Eye Sensor in degrees from 0 to 359.
+The Eye hue reporter block reports the hue detected by the Eye Sensor as a number from 0 to 359 degrees.

 ([FrontEye v] hue in degrees)